 Note: When a test is moved to Draft, nobody can attempt the test.
 If a candidate’s attempt is already in progress when the test is moved to draft mode, his/her test experience remains unaffected.

 - The Draft Mode of a test is particularly useful when there are multiple collaborators on a test.
 If you choose multiple people to make changes to a test, setting it to draft mode enables all people involved to make their changes without any hassles.

 - If a test is in draft mode, it is indicated to be so, in the main tests menu, as shown below.

-- Also note that, when a test is still in draft mode and you attempt to navigate away from the test, the following dialog box is displayed.
-You can choose to publish the test or navigate away and revisit later for further changes.
+- Also note that, when a test is still in draft mode and you attempt to navigate away from the test, the following dialogue box is displayed.
+You can choose to publish the test or navigate away and revisit it later for further changes.

-- As long as a test is in draft mode, candidates cannot attempt the test.
+- As long as the Test is in draft mode, candidates cannot attempt the test.